What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Obesity

 Obesity is defined as having a BMI (Body Mass Index) of 30.0 or higher.
 Medical factors that can cause or contribute to obesity include depression, chronic insomnia, Cushing’s Syndrome, Prader-Willi Syndrome, and hypothyroidism.
-See also: endocrine disorders, diabetes, musculoskeletal disorders.
+See also endocrine disorders, diabetes, and musculoskeletal disorders.
 See also: COPD, diabetes, heart transplant.

 Osteoarthritis